 You may also be interested in this list of over 45 healthy zucchini recipes!

 - 2.5 lbs zucchini (2 large) cut into quarters

 - 10 oz grape tomatoes, cut in halves or 2 large tomatoes, diced

-- 1/2 cup Parmesan Cheese, shredded
+- 1/2 cup Parmesan cheese grated

 - 3/4 tsp salt

-- 1/2 tsp ground black pepper
+- Ground black pepper to taste

-- 1/3 cup parsley or basil, finely chopped
+- 1/3 cup parsley or basil finely chopped

-- Cooking spray (I use Misto)
+- Cooking spray I use Misto

 - Preheat oven to 350 degrees F and spray 8 x 8 or 9 x 11 baking dish with cooking spray.
 Set aside.

 - Transfer to a prepared baking dish and bake uncovered for 25 minutes for crunchy zucchini or 35 minutes if you like well cooked vegetables.
 I recommend checking for doneness with a fork or knife after 25 minutes.